juju-solutions/tupperware/reactive-charming-details.md

 This function handles running the nginx container which many Docker charms will have to do.
 The run_container function is decorated with two decorators `@when('nginx.available', 'docker.available')` and `@when_not('nginx.started')`.
-The `@when` decorator indicates the desired stats and both must be set before the run_container function is executed.
+The `@when` decorator indicates the desired states and both must be set before the run_container function is executed.
 The `@when_not` decorator indicates the state that must not be active for this function to run.
-Since the run_container function sets the "nginx.started" state this insures the container is not started over and over again.
+Since the run_container function sets the "nginx.started" state this ensures the container is not started over and over again.
 ```python
 @when('nginx.available', 'docker.available')